Facts About the Hotel Barge Scottish Highlander

 Tipping

 Gratuities are not included in the cruise fare.
-Tipping is entirely discretionary but is greatly appreciated by the crew if you are fully satisfied with the level of service on board.
+Tipping is entirely discretionary but is greatly appreciated by the crew if you would like to acknowledge the standard of service.

 The usual way to give the tip is to give the amount in cash as one lump sum to the Captain / Cruise Director on the last day of the cruise.
 They will distribute the amount equally amongst the crew.

-Sterling, Euros or Dollars are equally appreciated.
+Pounds sterling are equally appreciated.
 ATMs are accessible for cash withdrawal on most itineraries during the cruise and the crew can advise where these are located.

 Transfers